lcilliers/hobbies-modelling4comfort/_builds/ss-great-britain/001-planning-research.md

 ## Research and planning the build:

 in this phase I focussed on sourcing a suitable kit, and after failed attempts started to collate reference materials about the ship and about building a model without detail cutting plans.
 The reference materials included online resources such as historical drawings, photographs, museum documentation and general knowledge of ships in the era.
 I also sources a book about the SS Great Britain, and on how to build model ships.
+The book Model Ships from Scratch by Scott Robinson was very helpful.

+Discovering the resources, materials, methods and how to go about it was an ongoing process throughout the build.
+The following pictures celebarate those that had the biggest impact.

+### Historical Background

+The SS Great Britain was revolutionary for her time (1843):
+- First ocean-going iron-hulled ship
+- First to use screw propeller for Atlantic crossing
+- Designed by Isambard Kingdom Brunel
+- Now preserved as museum ship in Bristol

 ### drawings and plans